The Case For Email Security

 Message Digests / Authentication Codes

 A “Message Digest” or “Message Authentication Code” is really a very simple concept.
-You take your message and pass it through an algorithm that spits out a relatively short sequence of characters (maybe 64 or 128 or so of them).
-This sequence of character is a “fingerprint” for the message.
+You take your message and pass it through an algorithm that spits out a relatively short sequence of characters (maybe 128 or 256 or so of them).
+This sequence of characters is a “fingerprint” of the message.
 Any minute change in the message would produce a significantly different “fingerprint”.
-There is no way to obtain the original message from its fingerprint and it is almost impossible to find two messages that yield the same fingerprint (just like trying to find two complete strangers who have the same fingerprint).
+There is no way to “reverse egineer” the original message from its fingerprint and it is almost impossible (assuming that your method of making these fingerprints is sufficiently “good”) to find two messages that yield the same fingerprint (just like trying to find two complete strangers who have the same fingerprint).

 Message Digests are quick ways to check to see if a message has been altered.
 If you have a digest of the original message and compare it with a digest of the message you just received and they match, then you know that the message has been unaltered.